Synonym(s)

 Affected are:

-Flexed side of wrists and forearms, lateral ankle area of ankles.
+Flexor side of the wrists and forearms, lateral ankle area of the ankles

 Capillitium (see also Graham-Little syndrome).

-Generalized or universal (erythrodermic) occurrence is possible (see Lichen planus exanthematicus).
+Generalized or universal (erythrodermic) occurrence is possible (see also Lichen planus exanthematicus)

 Clinical featuresThis section has been translated automatically.